Gingerbread: Americas

+In Brazil, "Pão de Mel", literally meaning honey bread, is a popular treat; it consists in a type of gingerbread made with honey and other spices in small circles with a chocolate covering and can be found traditionally filled with doce de leite.

+Europe

 In Germany gingerbread is made in two forms: a soft form called Lebkuchen and a harder form, particularly associated with carnivals and street markets such as the Christmas markets that occur in many German towns.
 The hard gingerbread is made in decorative shapes, which are then further decorated with sweets and icing.
 The tradition of cutting gingerbread into shapes takes many other forms and exists in many countries, a well-known example being the gingerbread man.
 Traditionally, these were dunked in port wine.